iamhriturajsaha/AI-BASED-REAL-ESTATE-VALUATION-SYSTEM/README.md

-# 🏡 AI-Based Real Estate Valuation System
+# 🏡AI-Based Real Estate Valuation System

 The AI-Based Real Estate Valuation System is an end-to-end machine learning solution that predicts property prices based on features such as location, area, bedrooms, amenities and more.
 The platform empowers buyers and sellers with data-driven property valuations through an intuitive web interface.